morgam7/PFDA-project/README.md

 This project analyses historical wind speed [data](https://www.met.ie/climate/available-data/historical-data) from Met Éireann weather stations in Ireland.
 The primary goal is to explore trends and potential applications for wind energy projects, such as wind farms.

 This repository contains:
-- Jupyter Notebook(s) with data analysis and visualisations.
+- Jupyter Notebook with data analysis and visualisations.
 - Weather data files sourced from Met Éireann.
 - Documentation detailing the project's methodology and results.